JoinColony/colonyJS/docs/_Topics_TokensAndFunding.md

 ### Get Token Info

-You can get information about your token using an instance of [TokenClient](/colonyjs/api-tokenclient):
+You can get information about the token using an instance of [TokenClient](/colonyjs/api-tokenclient):

 ```js